This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 You should see the video tutorial for a more detailed step-by-step process.

-- Use the sear & saute function to saute the onions and incorporate the ingredients.
+- Use the sear & sauté function to sauté the onions

-- Cover the pressure cooker, set it to “seal”, and cook the cabbage on high
+- Cover the pressure cooker, set it to “seal” (sealing position), and cook the cabbage on high pressure

 Top Cooking Tips & FAQs

 - Season to taste: you can save the salt and pepper to the end and salt to taste

 - Swap the broth paste and water for chicken broth, chicken bone broth or beef stock: just use the same amount of broth as water called for the in the recipe

 - Add meat like smoked sausage or ham.
 You can even add ground beef if you wish (just brown it with the onions in the first step).

 - Works and tested in both the 8-quart Ninja Foodi and 6-quart Instant Pot